-In November 2016 I visited Herman Melville’s home, Arrowhead, which is nestled in the Berkshire Mountains of Massachusetts.
-Melville lived there from 1850-1863.
-It’s where he wrote Moby Dick, which was published in 1851.
-This novel, which is now considered one of the greatest American novels, was initially considered a dud.
-In 1863 the struggling writer moved his family to Manhattan and took a job as a customs inspector.
+In November 2016, I visited Herman Melville’s home, Arrowhead, which is nestled in the Berkshire Mountains of Massachusetts.
+Melville lived there from 1850 to 1863.
+It’s where he wrote Moby-Dick, which was published in 1851.
+Moby-Dick might be seen as the greatest American novel today, but it was initially dismissed as a dud.
+In 1863, the struggling writer moved his family to Manhattan and took a job as a customs inspector.

-The day after Christmas I rather spontaneously decided to go to Manhattan.
-I wasn’t sure what I was going to do, and on the train decided I’d head to The Strand Bookstore in search of a copy of E.M.
+The day after Christmas, I rather spontaneously decided to go to Manhattan.
+I wasn’t sure what I was going to do.
+On the train, I decided I’d head to The Strand Bookstore in search of a copy of E.M.
 Forster’s Maurice for the upcoming Book Cougars’ read-along.
 I recently struck out at three stores here in Connecticut and am hoping to find the book in the wild rather than order it online.

-My foot is, thankfully, on the mend, so I happily walked from Grand Central to The Strand, which is about a mile and a half down Park Avenue.
+My foot is, thankfully, on the mend.
+I happily walked from Grand Central to The Strand, which is about a mile and a half down Park Avenue.
 One of the great things about walking around Manhattan is that you can almost always bump into something historical.

-I noticed the “Herman Melville Square” street sign on a prior walk, but didn’t have time then to investigate.
+I noticed the “Herman Melville Square” street sign on a prior walk, but didn’t have time to investigate then.
 This time I did.
-So I took a left onto 26th street and quickly spotted this plaque on the right hand side of the street:
+So I took a left onto 26th street and quickly spotted this plaque on the right-hand side of the street:

 The plaque reads: